rjspencer/docs/theming.md

 ## AccountAbout

 ### block:AccountAbout

-Renders if there is a defined bio text for the account.
+AccountAboutName
+:    the name of the account

 AccountAbout
-:	the bio text
+:	the biography text of the account

 AccountAboutCleaned
 :	the bio text stripped of all tags except: `<span><em><strong><a><u><i><b>`

+AccountAboutUrl
+:    the main URL of the account

 ### block:AccountLink